arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 ### **<a name="a1"></a>[EXERCISE 1](#q1)**

 We've repeated code in the `setWidth` and `setHeight` methods almost exactly.
-This could be replaced with a call to a new method "`validateLength`", but even this would be a bit redundant; as is, the `if`/`else` in each method is just using `0` if the input is negative, and the input otherwise, so it can be replaced by a call to `Math.max`.
+This could be replaced with a call to a new method "`validateLength`", but even this would be a bit more work than necessary.
+As is, the `if`/`else` in each method is just using `0` if the input is negative, and the input otherwise, so it can be replaced by a call to `Math.max`.

 ### **<a name="a2"></a>[EXERCISE 2](#q2)**

-`Rectangle` is an implementation of `Polygon`; presumably its intended purpose, then, is to be referenced through a `Polygon` variable, otherwise it would just be implemented without the interface. `Polygon` doesn't have `setWidth` and `setHeight` methods, so there is no reason to make them public to `Rectangle`, as they would be inaccessible from `Polygon` variables anyway.
-Nothing would break if these extra methods were made public, but they are not part of the `Polygon` functionality, so they've been categorized as stuff happening "under the hood", not part of the interface through which `Polygons` interact, and therefore made inaccessible to clients.
+`Rectangle` is an implementation of `Polygon`; presumably its intended purpose, then, is to be referenced through a `Polygon` variable, otherwise it would just be implemented without the interface. `Polygon` doesn't have `setWidth` and `setHeight` methods, so there is no reason to make them public in `Rectangle`, as they would be inaccessible from `Polygon` variables anyway.
+Nothing would break if these extra methods were made public, but they are not part of the `Polygon` functionality, so they've been categorized as "stuff happening under the hood", not part of the interface through which `Polygons` interact, and therefore made inaccessible to clients.
+Nothing would break if these methods were made public.

 ### **<a name="a3"></a>[EXERCISE 3](#q3)**

 The new method should be given a default implementation.
-This way, you'll only need to update implementations whose needs stray from this default.
+This way, you'll only need to update implementing classes whose needs stray from this default.

 ### **<a name="a4"></a>[EXERCISE 4](#q4)**

 Some of the following are kind of a stretch, as the formal definitions of a lot of these vary based on context, and some of them should be inheritance through [composition](https://en.wikipedia.org/wiki/Composition_over_inheritance).
 For instance, a `JetPlane` here is represented as "A `JetEngine` with **extra stuff**™", but it would be more accurate to say that a `JetPlane` contains a `JetEngine`, so a `JetPlane` would contain a field variable of type `JetEngine` instead of extending it.
-My point is, don't worry too much about the specifics of my "solution" below, as it is very subjective.
+It is also very arguable that many of these would be concrete classes, not interfaces, so they would use `implements` instead of `extends`.
+My point is, don't worry too much about the specifics of my "solution" below, as it is very subjective and/or context-dependent.

 * `Vehicle`
 * `Propeller`
 * `JetEngine` (does this count as a vehicle? you could ride one for a short time...)
 * `AerialVehicle extends Vehicle`
-* `Boat extends Vehicle, Propeller`
+* `Boat extends Vehicle`
 * `WheeledVehicle extends Vehicle`
 * `Sedan extends WheeledVehicle`
 * `Truck extends WheeledVehicle`